Get

 Personality

 The Australian Shepherd is bright, warm, and always eager to please.
-Some of them are always on the go, and some have an off switch, but most Australian Shepherds need long-term mental stimulation to help keep them happy and satisfied.
+Some of them are always on the go, and some have an off switch, but most Australian Shepherds need regular mental stimulation to help keep them happy and satisfied.

 They are very bright and adaptive.
 The modern Australian Shepherd is perfectly suited to being a pet and will playfully interact with the whole family.
-However, the herding instinct in the breed is still strong; it’s not uncommon for Australian Shepherds to try and herd pets, children, and even older family members!
+However, the herding instinct in the breed is still strong; it’s not uncommon for Australian Shepherds to try to herd pets, children, and even older family members!

 Training